agraubert/agutil/README.md

 The __security__ package:
 * SecureSocket (A mid-level network IO class built to manage encrypted network communications)
+* encryptFile and decryptFile (Simple methods for encrypting and decrypting local files)

 ##Documentation:
 Detailed documentation of these packages can be found on the [agutil Github wiki page](https://github.com/agraubert/agutil/wiki)